 - 1. To support and assist the Chief Executive in their responsibilities in relation to civil contingencies, emergencies and disasters, and to take day to day responsibility for such matters. - 1A2.
 To co-ordinate all sponsorship and advertising activity for the Council. - 23.
-To exercise the functions of the Council in relation to environmental health, waste and environmental protection, pollution control, contaminated land, private sector housing, street scene services (including grounds maintenance), trees (except trees on or affecting highways), health and safety, food <a href="https://example.com/hygiene and food standards.com/hygiene and food standards.com/hygiene and measures.com/hygiene and measures.com/hygiene/hygie - 34.
+To exercise the functions of the Council in relation to environmental health, waste and environmental protection, pollution control, contaminated land, private sector housing, street scene services (including grounds maintenance), trees (except trees on or affecting highways), health and safety, food hygiene and food standardssafety, animal welfare, consumer protection, trading standards and weights and measures. - 34.
 To exercise the functions of the Council relating to the enforcement of all relevant legislation relating to the registration and licensing functions within the remit of the Neighbourhoods Directorate or the Growth and Development Directorate (other than private hire and hackney carriage) including the authorisation of officers to enter on to land and premises to carry out their duties. - 3A5.
 Without prejudice to the specific delegations of the Director of Highways, to exercise a strategic overview of the Council's functions and services relating to highways, traffic, environmental health, environmental services, waste, environmental protection, pollution control, trading standards, street scene services (including grounds maintenance), sports and recreational facilities, sports development, parks and recreational open spaces and community and cultural services, including art galleries, museums, libraries and theatres. - 4.
 To discharge the Council's functions as a "responsible authority" as defined by Section 13(4) (za) of the Licensing Act 2003. - 5.
 To discharge the Council's functions as a "responsible authority" as defined by Section 157(a) of the Gambling Act 2005. - 6. [...] - 76.
 To take any urgent action, that is not otherwise delegated to the Strategic Director (Neighbourhoods), in connection with the functional areas set out below after consultation with the appropriate Chair or Executive Member, subject to any such action taken under this power being reported to the next ordinary meeting of the Executive or appropriate committee.